Netherlands: Dutch crime journalist Peter R. de Vries shot in Amsterdam | DW | 06.07.2021

 The well-known Dutch crime journalist Peter R. de Vries is believed to have been shot and wounded in an attack in Amsterdam.

-Dutch crime journalist Peter R. de Vries was shot and wounded by a gunman in the center of Amsterdam on Tuesday evening local time, Dutch media reported.
+Dutch crime journalist Peter R. de Vries was shot and wounded in a gun attack in the center of Amsterdam on Tuesday evening local time, Dutch media reported.

 De Vries, 64, was taken to hospital in a seriously wounded state, reports said.